Business success story: Jellyfish Art

 I searched for about five months.
 I couldn’t find anything that suited my interests or skills, so I gave up.
 That’s when I knew it was time to start Jellyfish Art.

-Interviewer note: Alex told a NY Times reporter he would rather get stung by a jellyfish than hunt for a job.
+Interviewer note: Andon told a NY Times reporter he would rather get stung by a jellyfish than hunt for a job.
 I know many job searchers can relate to that!

 What does Jellyfish Art do?